hhjj0506/OSS_Final_Project_2021/README.md

 # Why is this project useful?
 This project is useful for people who want to get into weight lifting and people who are already lifting weights.<br>
-For example, if you want to start weightlifting but don't know where to start, you can get help from watching how-to videos and trying out a beginner routine.<br>
+* If you want to start weightlifting but don't know where to start, you can get help from watching how-to videos and trying out a beginner routine.<br>
-Or if you have been lifting but you are struggling to increase your weights, you can find out what level you are in by using level calculator and try out different routines based on your level!
+* If you have been lifting but you are struggling to increase your weights, you can find out what level you are in by using level calculator and try out different routines based on your level to improve!
+* Not sure which workout is more effective? use Volume Comparison Calculator to find out.
+* When you're too lazy to calculate your weights for warmup sets, Warmup Calculator can help you.

 # How do I get started?
-1. Download or clone the files from repository
+1. Download files or clone repository
-2. Install a web server on your Raspberry Pi (Apache or Nginx recommended, but anything that works are fine)
+2. Install a web server on your Raspberry Pi (Apache or Nginx recommended)
 3. Put the files into /var/www/html directory
-4. In your browser, type in IP address of your Raspberry Pi or "https://raspberrypi.local/" <br>(Make sure your Raspberry Pi is in the same network)
+4. In your browser, type in IP address of your Raspberry Pi or https://raspberrypi.local/ <br>(Make sure your Raspberry Pi is in the same network)
 5. Now you can use Weight Training Helper!

 # Where can I get more help, if I need it?